mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 scope of the job became larger, they were eventually forced to recruit talent from neighboring subsectors.
-Over time, the practice of employing professional soldiers to serve in its worlds’ armies took hold.
+Over time, the practice of employing professional soldiers to serve in its worlds' armies took hold.

 The OMA had help, of course.
 The management of a subsector-wide bureaucracy was a bit beyond its